nickeubank/ds4humans/docs/_sources/30_questions/00_solving_the_right_problem.md

 ### Step 3: Iterate

 And here's the last but perhaps most important step: **iterate.** Bring your work back to your stakeholder as often as possible.
 Many stakeholders find the idea of data science mysterious and abstract, and will struggle to understand what is and is not feasible.
 By bringing them intermediate results, the whole process will start to become more concrete for the stakeholder, and it will help them provide you with better feedback.

-## Descriptive versus Proscriptive Questions

-A last but important note on questions.

-In our previous reading, we introduced three classes of questions: Exploratory, Passive-Predictive, and Casual.
-But that was actually a slight simplification.

-There are actually two broad kinds of questions: descriptive questions and proscriptive questions.
-Exploratory, Passive-Predictive, and Casual questions are all examples of descriptive questions—questions that aim to describe something about objective reality (e.g., What is the current tax rate for people earning over $250,000?
-How old do you have to be to get married in North Carolina?).[^objectivereality]

-But some questions aren't about the objective reality of the world, but rather about how the world *should* be (e.g., Should the current tax rate for people earning over $250,000 be higher?
-How old should you have to be to get married in North Carolina?.
-These questions are often called *proscriptive questions* (or in some fields, *normative questions*).

-[^objectivereality]: Yes, we are positing an objective reality, which admittedly is an idea which has it's own complications.
-However, if you are familiar with the epistemological issues around the idea of an "objective reality" I suspect you are already familiar with the distinction being drawn in this section.

-The reason we've chosen to focus on descriptive questions rather than proscriptive question is that while data science is an amazing tool for telling us about the state of the world, it *cannot*, on its own, answer *should* questions.
-That is because answering *should* questions requires evaluating the *desirability* of different possible outcomes, and that can only be done using on the basis of a system of values.
-Data science may tell us the *consequences* of different courses of action, but it cannot tell us whether those consequences make a given course of action worthwhile.

-To illustrate, suppose you are interested in reducing opioid overdoses.
-Your rigorous data science analysis may tell you that increasing the regulation of opioid prescriptions will reduce overdoses by some amount X and reduce access to opioids for those with chronic pain by some amount Y. But does that mean you should enact the policy?
-Well, that depends on how much *value* you place on patients with chronic pain having access to opioids, and how much *value* you place on preventing overdoses.
-And the answers to those questions simply can't come from your data.

-In this course, we will refer to questions about how the world *is* as "positive questions", and questions about how the world *should be* as normative questions.
-But be aware these terms aren't universal.
-Some people use the term "descriptive" instead of positive, and "proscriptive" instead of normative.
-Since we are using the term "descriptive" for a different purpose in this class, I will use normative and positive throughout this course to avoid confusion.